tika-kok/Demo-Jayjay/README.md

 # Demo-Jayjay
-Demo create a repository on
+Demo create a repository on Github